Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Experiments

-The first insight into Table \ref{table:first} can be draw from the values of column \textit{mean} under \textit{Chernoff bound (2), Chebyshev inequality (3), Chernoff bound (4) and Chebyshev inequality (5)}.
-We can clearly see that the value for each instance decreases when the value of $\alpha$ decreases with the same $\delta$ and when the value of $\delta$ increases with the same $\alpha$.
-When the uncertainty of the weight is fixed, how the chance-constrained bound $\alpha$ affects the solution quality as shown in Figure \ref{fig:alpha}.
-The bar chart shows the solutions for instance \textit{bou-s-c 1}, there are four categories in the figure corresponding to the combination of algorithms and inequalities.
-The three columns of each category correspond to the value of $\alpha$ from $0.0001, 0.001,$ to $0.01$, from left to right.
-We can see from the figure that the mean of solutions increases as the chance constrained bound $\alpha$ is increased.
-Intuitively, this makes sense as a relaxed requirement on $\alpha$ allows the algorithms to compute solutions that are closer to the bound $B$ and therefore increase their profit.
+Furthermore, it can be seen from the values in the \textit{profit} columns that the profit decreases as the value of $\alpha$ decreases with a fixed value of $\delta$, and that the profit decreases when the value of $\delta$ increases, while the value of $\alpha$ stays constant.
+We take the first instances from Table \ref{tab:100deltaCheby} and Table \ref{tab:100deltaChernoff} as an examples, presenting the effects of $\delta$ and $\alpha$ in Figures \ref{fig:fixdelta} and \ref{fig:fixalpha}.
+Figure \ref{fig:fixdelta} shows how the chance-constrained bound (denoted as $\alpha$) affects the quality of the solution when the uncertainty of weights is fixed.
+In both figures, the $x$ labels are the algorithms combined with probability tools, where $\mathbb{A}$ denotes ILP(2mins)-Chebyshev's inequality, $\mathbb{B}$ denotes heuristic approach-Chebyshev's inequality, $\mathbb{C}$ denotes heuristic approach-Chernoff bound, $\mathbb{D}$ denotes (1+1)~EA-Chebyshev's inequality, $\mathbb{E}$ denotes (1+1)~EA-Chernoff bound, $\mathbb{F}$ denotes GSEMO-Chebyshev's inequality and $\mathbb{G}$ denotes GSEMO-Chernoff bound.

-We now we compare the performance of the two algorithms (1+1) EA and GSEMO.
-By observing the column \textit{stat} in Table \ref{table:first} we can see when using Chernoff bound to calculate the chance-constrained, GSEMO is always significantly better than (1+1) EA for all instances.
-Similarly when using Chebyshev inequality to calculate the estimate of a constrained violation, the performance of GSEMO is significantly better than (1+1) EA for all instances.
-In an other word, GSEMO always get the better solution than (1+1) EA for both calculation methods.
+Figure \ref{fig:fixdelta} shows how the chance-constrained bound denoted as $\alpha$ affects the solution quality when the uncertainty of weights is fixed.
+Correspondingly, Figure \ref{fig:fixalpha} shows how the uncertainty of weights affects the solution quality when $\alpha$ is fixed.
+Both bar charts show the average values of (1+1)~EA and GSEMO with respect to probability inequality.
+In Figure \ref{fig:fixdelta}, the three bars of each group correspond to the value of $\alpha$ equal to $\{0.001,0.01,0.1\}$.
+In Figure \ref{fig:fixalpha}, the two bars of each group correspond to the value of $\delta = \{25, 50\}$.
+We can see from the figures that profits increase as the chance-constrained bound $\alpha$ increases or the uncertainty of weights $\delta$ decreases.
+Intuitively, this makes sense, as the relaxing of $\alpha$ or the tightening of $\delta$ allows the algorithms to compute solutions that are closer to the capacity and thereby increase their profit.